Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 The first 8 sensors were used to determine if the was food in the view of the bot.<br>
 Then the distance to that food object is calculated and inverted, the inverted distance is saved<br>
 in the memory matrix of our RL agent. <br>
-We save the inverted distance cause we only have one memory matrix and want the closest food to have the most impact<br>
+We save the inverted distance cause we only have one memory matrix and want the closest food to have the most impact.<br>
-this means that if our food is at the same position we are (distance = 0) our inverted distance = max view range,<br>
+This means that if our food is at the same position we are (distance = 0) our inverted distance = max view range,<br>
 because of how matrix multiplication work this makes it easier while working with one memory matrix.<br>
-Our second 16 sensors are used to determine if there are any obstacles in the agents vision,<br>
+Our second 8 sensors are used to determine if there are any obstacles in the agents vision,<br>
 also for these objects we calculate the distance and then check how far this obstacle is,<br>
 When the obstacle is far away from out agent we reward it with with a small reward of 0.0001.<br>
 If an obstacle was close to our agent we give it a penalty of -0.1, and when theres no<br>